sajadshafi/dotnet-core-course/README.md

-# dotnet-core-course
+# C# dotnet core course
-A course session for learning C# .net
+A course for learning C# .net with videos and Coding examples